nehaljwani/team.exiv2.org/book/IMaEA.md

 I obtained the standard here: [https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format/text-isoiec-14496-12-5th-edition](https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format/text-isoiec-14496-12-5th-edition)

 There has been a lot of discussion in Team Exiv2 concerning the legality of reading this file.
 I don't believe it's illegal to read metadata from a container.
-I believe it's illegal to decode H.264 encoded data stored in the image.
+I believe it's illegal to decode proprietary encoded data stored in the image.
 However the metadata is not protected in anyway.
 So, I'll implement this in tvisitor.cpp.
 Team Exiv2 may agree to include this in Exiv2 v0.28.
 If I ever work on Exiv2 v0.27.4, I will implement ISOBMFF by extending the existing JP2 code.

 The most obvious difference between JP2000 and ISOBMFF is the first box.
 For JP2, this is of type <b>jP  </b> _(jPspacespace)_ followed by **ftyp**.
 ISOBMFF files begin with an **ftyp** box.
 The syntax of the **ftyp** box is: